azagniotov/algorithmic-puzzles/README.md

 * Binary search in 2D sorted array

 #### Strings
-* Even-odd sort of characters
+* Segregate even/odd numeric characters in a string
 * Reverse a string
 * Regex parser